 Somerset County and Morris County, in coordination with the North Jersey Transportation Planning Authority (NJTPA) and the New Jersey Department of Transportation (NJDOT), are conducting an LCD study to determine appropriate improvements to the Valley Road Bridge.
 The goals of the study are to address the structural deficiencies of the bridge and increase safety for the traveling public.

-The existing Valley Road Bridge over the Passaic River, built in 1931, is a three-span concrete encased structure which has a series of parallel steel beams supporting the deck with an approximate total span length of 100’ (approximate span configuration of 27.25’ – 45.5’ – 27.25’).
-The bridge carries two 13.5’ lanes, one 2’ wide westbound shoulder, one 4’ wide eastbound shoulder and two 5.5’ wide sidewalks.
+The existing Valley Road Bridge over the Passaic River, built in 1931, is a three-span concrete encased steel multi-stringer structure consisting of a series of parallel steel beams supporting the concrete deck with approximate total span length of 100′ (approximate span configuration of 27.25′ – 45-5′- 27.25′).
+The bridge carries two ‘13.5’ lanes, one 2′ wide westbound shoulder, one 4′ wide eastbound shoulder and two 5.5′ sidewalks.

 As part of the study, the project team is asking for input from the local officials and community stakeholders to understand what pedestrian and bicycle mobility and access is needed.
 As part of the LCD study phase, when developing the project purpose and need for improvements, all modes of transportation will be taken into consideration.